RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Check RDMP and formulate rhythmic DMP approach for striking
 - Plot some dmps in Cart space and include in paper.

 - Correct initial conditions of zero-phase filtering.